 Motorcycle Tire Pressure Tips

-As an Alpharetta motorcycle accident lawyer, I know that a lot of riders drive four-wheeled vehicles and are weekend warriors with bikes.
+As an Alpharetta motorcycle accident lawyer, I know that many riders drive four-wheeled vehicles and are weekend warriors with bikes.
 They don’t ride them every day.
-You’re riding your everyday four-wheel vehicle to and from work and picking up the kids and everything else.
+You’re riding your everyday four-wheel vehicle to and from work, picking up the kids, and everything else.

 Check Your Motorcycle Tires More Than Your Car Tires

-What we tend to forget as motorcycle riders is that motorcycle tires don’t hold as much air as your ordinary tire, which is typically 32 to 35 PSI.
-What a lot of folks do is get lulled into the thought process of check your air pressure on your bike tires just as much as you do in your other vehicles.
+As motorcycle riders, we tend to forget that motorcycle tires don’t hold as much air as your ordinary tire, typically 32 to 35 PSI.
+What a lot of folks do is get lulled into the thought process of checking the air pressure on your bike tires just as much as you do in your other vehicles.

-You can’t do that because there’s so much less air naturally in the bike tires than an ordinary four-wheel vehicle.
+You can’t do that because the bike tires have so much less air naturally than an ordinary four-wheel vehicle.
 In fact, it’s recommended that you check your motorcycle tire pressure once a week.

 Obviously, that can depend on how much you use it.
 If you’re a weekend warrior and you ride once a week, maybe you don’t need to do it once a week, but you definitely want to do it way more often than when you’re checking your car tire pressure.
 This is because you lose a lot of traction, a lot of feeling, and it’s not as safe.